Indoor Air Quality Testing Standards

 To be able to easily rate the quality of indoor air, certain guidelines/standards have been designed.
 These standards are different for each country.
 The reason for them to be different is every place has different climatic conditions and different pollutant range.

-Why are Indoor air Quality Standards / guidelines designed?
+Why are IAQS guidelines designed?

-In scientific analysis, the standards/guidelines are based looking towards the safety of the people.
+In scientific analysis, the standards/guidelines are based on looking towards the safety of the people.
 These are set according to the pollutant and its ability to affect us.
-Thus the standards/guidelines are set at the lowest level and this level is known as permissible level.
+Thus the standards/guidelines are set at the lowest level and this level is known as the permissible level.
 To achieve good indoor air quality, the pollutant levels in your indoor air should all be way below the permissible levels.

-Indoor Air Quality Standards:
+Indoor Air Quality Testing Standards:

 |Indoor Air Quality Parameters||Indoor Air Quality Standards|